evan-mick/GoRssSummarize/README.md

 CBS (https://www.cbsnews.com/latest/rss/main)

 Why this selection?
-They're pretty trustworthy sources (though with various bias), and importantly, they're free to access. no paywalls.
-And, most importantly, they're some of my favs <3
+They're pretty trustworthy sources (though with various bias) they're free to access. no paywalls.
+And, most importantly, I like them <3

 How do you get article content?
 Webscraping, each source I have a slightly different script for getting their articles.